Crops Contract Fairness Hub – reporting claims and rejections

 A picture of a tractor emptying a load of grain into a storage unit

-If you’ve had a claim or rejection made against a load of grain, tell us about it using our new simple online hub.
+If you’ve had a claim or rejection made against a load of grain, tell us about it using our simple online hub.

 Claims and rejections are one of the most common reasons for arable members to contact the NFU, but to push for changes and improvements, we need evidence about the type and frequency of issues you are encountering.